pateldhruv1993/PHP-API-for-Android-App/README.md

 # Usage

-Its easy to use.
-Your app just needs to make requests with required parameters to this API server and in return it will give you a JSON object.
+Your app needs to make requests with required parameters to this API server and in return it will give you a JSON object.